emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

   throw...
   catch!

-Note that this option has relatively high overhead, but it will work on all engines with WebAssembly support.
+Note that this option has relatively high overhead, but it will work on all JavaScript engines with WebAssembly support.
 You can reduce the overhead by specifying a list of allowed functions in which exceptions are enabled, see the ``EXCEPTION_CATCHING_ALLOWED`` setting.